hoangdangthien/Project-DL4CV/README.md

 ```
 streamlit run app.py
 ```
-## References
+## Acknowledment
-The dataset is great.
+- The dataset is great.
 The original paper about dataset was written by Mughees Ahmad PhD Researcher and University of Windsor.
 You can [find more informatinon here](https://github.com/ahmadmughees/SH17dataset) and cite it using the following :
 ```
 @article{ahmad_2024_sh17,
   title={SH17: A Dataset for Human Safety and Personal Protective Equipment Detection in Manufacturing Industry},